Japan charges Americans with helping Ghosn flee, jump bail - WTMJ

 If convicted, the Taylors face up to three years in prison and a fine of up to 300,000 yen ($2,900).

 Separately, Greg Kelly, a former Nissan executive vice president, is on trial on charges of under-reporting Ghosn’s compensation.
-Kelly says he is innocent as he did not know about such actions.
-He had been trying to find legal ways to compensate Ghosn, so he would not quit and go to a rival automaker, according to his legal team.
+Kelly, an American, says he is innocent as he did not know about such actions.

 Nissan, as a company, is also standing trial.
 Nissan has acknowledged wrongdoing.